Andy-K-Sparklight/Alicorn/README.md

 For **packaging**, however, there are several limitations:

 - ARM64 platforms other than macOS cannot be used for packaging.
-- DMG images can only be generated on macOS.
-It's skipped on other platforms.
+- Platform-specific installers (`.msi` on Windows, `.dmg` on macOS, etc.) require the corresponding OS.

 The following tools are required: